pantson/pantson-cerberusx-appodeal/README.md

 ### Compatibility
 Tested with CerburusX version V2019-10-13 and Appodeal 2.6.0

-You minimum API level will be raised to API 21.
+Ypur apps minimum API level will be raised to API 21.
 This is to fix the multidexing issues.

 ### Manual ammedments to files